tldr-pages/tldr/pages/linux/getcap.md

 `getcap {{path/to/file1 path/to/file2 ...}}`

-- Displays all searched entries even if no capabilities set:
+- Displays all searched entries even if no capabilities are set:

 `getcap -v {{path/to/file1 path/to/file2 ...}}`